merenlab/merenlab.org/data/refining-mags/index.md

 GN02_MAG_IV_A_000000000004  GN02_MAG_IV_A
 GN02_MAG_IV_A_000000000005  GN02_MAG_IV_A
 ```

+Note that every line in this collection file describes which contig name belongs to which genome.

 In order to have the snakemake workflow use this collection automatically, and generate a summary and split databases, we need a `collections_txt` (as is explained in the `anvi-run-workflow` [tutorial](http://merenlab.org/2018/07/09/anvio-snakemake-workflows/#generating-summary-and-split-profiles)).